Deprecations and Migrations

 Tenant Hostname Validation

-As of June 9, 2022, Auth0 will increase the security of API calls by adding a validation step for tenant hostnames to the Authentication API’s identification process.
+As of June 9, 2022 in Public Cloud and September 9, 2022 in Private Cloud, Auth0 will increase the security of API calls by adding a validation step for tenant hostnames to the Authentication API’s identification process.
 When a call is made, the Authentication API will validate the entity identifier (eg:

 client_id) of the requesting tenant as well as the tenant name in the URL domain.
 The tenant owning the identifier must be from the same tenant in the URL domain or the request will be rejected.